-To make the contract management system more useful, you can implement certain best practices that will ensure that you reap the maximum benefits from your contracts:
+To make the CM system more useful, you can implement certain best practices that will ensure that you reap the maximum benefits from your contracts:

 Ensure that your organization is storing all contracts in a centralized repository that can be accessed by all relevant stakeholders.
-It will help track contracts and all related information on terms and conditions, renewals, etc. and prevent loss of crucial, sensitive data.
+It will help track contract information such as terms and conditions, renewals, etc.

-In a majority of the business cases, the contract management process is overseen only by the legal department.
-Make sure there are procedures or communication channels in place so that the contract represents the requirements and goals of the relevant stakeholders.
-By ensuring collaboration and communication between the legal and other business units, a contract is more likely to produce desired performance results with minimal risks.
-It also prevents complete dependency of the other business units on the legal team and unnecessary ‘back-and-forth’ which might impede effective contract management by producing inefficiencies and long cycle periods.
+In the majority of the business cases, the legal department oversees the contract management process.
+Make sure there are procedures or communication channels in place for contracts to represent the stakeholders.
+Through collaboration and communication between the legal and other business units, a contract produces desired results with minimal risks.
+It also prevents complete dependency of the other business units on the legal team.

-Standardizing various stages of contract management will reduce cycle times and related inefficiencies.
-The organization can have standardized templates or frameworks for the contracts as a majority of the contracts have common agreement types.
-Ensure that the templates are pre-approved and updated periodically and that they adhere to regulatory/legal requirements.
-Every organization should have a contract management procedure that fit their needs and is known by all the business units so that they can follow a standardized method of managing their contracts.
+Standardizing various stages of CM will reduce cycle times and related inefficiencies.
+The organization can have standardized templates as a majority of the contracts have common agreement types.
+Pre-approved templates updated periodically helps adhere to regulatory/legal requirements.
+Every organization should have a contract management procedure for business units to follow a standardized method of managing their contracts.

-An important question for the organizations to ask is – ‘Is investing in contract management software important for an organization?’
-Agreed, researching and on-boarding a contract management software that suits your organization’s requirements might prove to be a complicated and time-consuming task.
-However, investing in software will make contract management more effective, efficient and productive in the long-run.
-Here’s how:
+An important question for the organizations to ask is if investing in CM software has a relevance.
+Inducting a contract management software that suits your organization’s requirements might be a complicated and time-consuming task.
+But the right software can be very effective, efficient, and productive in the long-run.

-Contract management software will also contribute to contract risk mitigation and performance maximization.
-It will ensure all relevant stakeholders get necessary notifications on time, especially when it concerns contract renewals, payments, deadlines, etc. If that isn’t enough, contract management software will link your contracts to compliance management to ensure the respective stakeholders meet all relevant obligations.
+- Contract management software will also contribute to contracting risk mitigation and performance maximization.
+It will ensure all relevant stakeholders get necessary notifications on time, especially when it concerns contract renewals, payments, deadlines, etc. Contract management software also links your contracts to compliance management.

 In a Nutshell